MisterY/music-site/drums/time.md

 - Record yourself playing;
 - "Bury the click track" - hit the notes in perfect timing so that you do not hear the click;

+### Ash Soan

+2018-09-11, Ash Soan, Zildjian Experience Days at Klangfarbe: Playing without drum sound in the mix.
+Relying only on tactile feedback.
+This may help improve time.

 ## Odd Meters

 These are measures with odd number of notes, i.e. 5/4, 7/8, 9/8, 11/8, 13/8.